Feminine Star Africa

 What We Need

-We need volunteers who love children and are passionate about community development, women empowerment and skills training.
-Volunteers who can speak both French and English and willing to work in the following areas; teaching, mentoring, public speaking, skills training, data collection, micro business management and sports.
+We need volunteers who passionate about community development, youth development, women empowerment and skills training.
+Volunteers who can speak both French and English and willing to work in the following areas; teaching, mentoring, public speaking, skills training, data collection, micro business management, sports, counselling sections.

 When & Who